Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 With literally hundreds of car insurance companies out there, it can be a tough choice to pick just one, especially when you don’t know what to look for in a company.

-In this next section, we’ve answered all of the difficult questions and pulled valuable info on some of the very best car insurance in Montana companies for you.
+In this next section, we’ve answered all of the difficult questions and pulled valuable info on some of the very best car insurance companies in Montana for you.

 Tracey L. Wells Licensed Insurance Agent & Agency Owner

-Ratings of the Largest Car Insurance Companies in Montana
+Montana’s Largest Car Insurance Companies

-Company | AM Best Rating | Direct Premiums Written | Loss Ratio | Market Share |
+Company | A.M.
+Best | Direct Premiums Written | Loss Ratio | Market Share |

 ---|---|---|---|---|

-State Farm Group | A++ | $166,714 | 58.29% | 22.99% |
+A++ | $166,714 | 58.29% | 22.99% | |

-Liberty Mutual Group | A | $93,428 | 56.54% | 12.88% |
+A | $93,428 | 56.54% | 12.88% | |

-Progressive Group | A+ | $92,619 | 60.42% | 12.77% |
+A+ | $92,619 | 60.42% | 12.77% | |

-Farmers Insurance Group | NR | $64,633 | 46.34% | 8.91% |
+A | $64,633 | 46.34% | 8.91% | |

-USAA Group | A++ | $50,954 | 70.92% | 7.03% |
+A | $50,954 | 70.92% | 7.03% | |

-Geico | A++ | $39,509 | 73.41% | 5.45% |
+A++ | $39,509 | 73.41% | 5.45% | |

-Mountain West Farm Group | A- | $38,879 | 58.37% | 5.36% |
+A | $38,879 | 58.37% | 5.36% | |

-Allstate Insurance Group | A+ | $29,149 | 47.79% | 4.02% |
+A+ | $29,149 | 47.79% | 4.02% | |

-Travelers Group | a+ | $23,589 | 55.63% | 3.25% |
+A++ | $23,589 | 55.63% | 3.25% | |

-QBE Insurance Group | A | $22,480 | 62.39% | 3.10% |
+A+ | $22,480 | 62.39% | 3.10% |

 Enter your ZIP code below to compare auto insurance rates.